qilaa27/Personality-Prediction-using-Streamlit/README.md

 # Extrovert–Introvert Personality Classifier

-This group project builds and deploys a **machine learning model** to classify individuals as **Extrovert or Introvert** based on social-behavior data (2,900 records, 8 features).
+This is the final group project builds and deploys a **machine learning model** to classify individuals as **Extrovert or Introvert** based on social-behavior data (2,900 records, 8 features).

 Link for the explanation (in bahasa): https://bit.ly/PresentationPersonality
 ## 🎯 Objective